-*The Engineering Laptop Allowance and Laboratory Fee apply to engineering students only.
+*The Engineering Fee and Engineering Laptop Allowance apply to engineering students only.
 First-year engineering students are required to either purchase a laptop from Vanderbilt or provide their own computer that meets published requirements.

 - The amount of need-based scholarhip money awarded to a family is the difference between the amount a student and family are expected to pay toward college (expected family contribution) and the total cost of attendance.